davidcassany/elemental/docs/configuration-directory.md

     * `name` - Required; Defines the name for this repository.
 This name doesn't have to match the name of the actual repository, but must correspond with the `repositoryName` of one or more charts.
     * `url` - Required; Defines the URL where this chart repository can be reached.
+* `nodes` - Required for multi-node clusters; Defines a list of all nodes that form the cluster.
+  * `hostname` -  Required; Indicates the fully qualified domain name (FQDN) to identify the particular node on which the remainder of these attributes will be applied.
+  * `type` - Required; Selects the Kubernetes node type, either server (for control plane nodes) or agent (for worker nodes).
+  * `init` - Optional; Indicates which node should function as the cluster initializer.
+The initializer node is the server node which bootstraps the cluster and allows other nodes to join it.
+If unset, the first server in the node list will be selected as the initializer.
+* `network`:
+  * `apiVIP` - Required for multi-node clusters if not using `apiVIP6`; Specifies the IPv4 address which will serve as the cluster LoadBalancer, backed by MetalLB.
+  * `apiVIP6` -  Required for multi-node clusters if not using `apiVIP`; Specifies the IPv6 address which will serve as the cluster LoadBalancer, backed by MetalLB.
+  * `apiHost` - Optional; Specifies the domain address for accessing the cluster.

 ### Kubernetes Directory